InWorldz-Viewer/llqtwebkit/README-Qt-win.txt

 2) Acquire dependencies
  a.
 Glut: http://www.xmission.com/~nate/glut.html  Grab the library and header zip. a1.
-Rename the downloaded directory to C:\llmozlib\llmozlib2\tests\GL
+Extract the contents of the zip to a c:\llmozlib\llmozlib2\tests\GL
  b.
 Glui32: http://glui.sourceforge.net/
  b1.
 Extract the zip and follow the instructions to compile the library
      Make sure to build a debug library